brennan252/VR-Store-Builder/README.md

 Streamline Virtual Reality eCommerce Development.

 ## About
-The VRStoreBuilder provides the templateBuild() function which generates a static website bundle for a VR webstore.
+The VRStoreBuilder provides the templateBuild() function which generates a static AFRAME website bundle for a VR webstore.

 The templateBuild() function takes an equirectangular image and store information to create a VR shopping experience.
 Users can interact with buttons and displays to interact with the equirectangular image.